 Heart Disease vs Cardiovascular Disease

 Heart disease describes a broad range of conditions that affect your heart.
 Diseases under the heart disease umbrella include blood vessel diseases, such as coronary artery disease; heart rhythm problems (arrhythmias); and heart defects you’re born with (congenital heart defects), among others.
 The term “heart disease” is often used interchangeably with the term “cardiovascular disease.”
-However, cardiovascular disease generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina) or stroke.
-Other heart conditions, such as those that affect your heart’s muscle, valves or rhythm, also are considered forms of heart disease.
+However, cardiovascular disease generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina), or stroke.
+Other heart conditions, such as those that affect your heart’s muscle, valves, or rhythm, are also forms of heart disease.